 Enjoy an exciting and fun social life

-Once you become a University of Leeds student, you will be part of a global campus community.
-The campus located close to the city centre and is easy to get around, so you will easily be able to enjoy everything it has to offer.
+Once you become a University of Leeds student, you will be part of an international community.
+The campus is located close to Leeds city centre, making it easy to get around, so you will be able to enjoy everything it has to offer.
+Leeds is a student-heavy city with two major universities, so there are plenty of friends to make and socialise with.

 Whether you want to play for fun, compete at the highest level or simply watch great sports, there is something for you to try at Leeds.
 You can choose from over 60 sports clubs in everything from aikido, canoeing and fencing to rugby and windsurfing.